caspark/react-slingshot/README.md

-    npm run docker:build  # build a docker image and tag it with the name of the package npm run docker:run    # run the previously built and tagged docker image in a container named after the package
+    npm run docker:build  # build a docker image and tag it with the name of the package npm run docker:run    # run the previously built and tagged docker image in a container named after the package npm run docker:ip     # show the IP address of the running docker container

+Once the container is running, you should be able to browse to port 3000 on that IP and see your app; if you're on OSX it's a little more complicated: you should browse to the IP of your [docker-machine](https://docs.docker.com/machine/) VM instead.

 ## Initial Machine Setup